aws-samples/aws-rag-llmft-sagemaker/README.md

 To take advantage of both the RAG framework and the fine-tuned LLM, and also to reduce the hallucination, we first semantically validate the incoming question.
 If the question is among the training data for the fine-tuning (the fine-tuned model already has the knowledge to provide a high-quality answer), then we direct the question as a prompt to inference the fine-tuned model.
 Otherwise, the question goes through LangChain and gets the response from RAG.
 The following diagram illustrates this workflow.

 ![alt_txt](assets/GESS_RAG_prompt_validation.png)

-Please refer to this [python script]() for the RAG pipeline with fine-tuned LLM.

 ## Contribute
 If you would like to contribute to the project, see [CONTRIBUTING](CONTRIBUTING.md) for more information.